lukebergmann/rating-sasklander/README.md

 <!-- Project Description -->
 ## Project Description
-A simple rating component where users can rate their experience from one (★☆☆☆☆) to five (★★★★★)
+A simple rating component where users can rate their experience from one (★☆☆☆☆) to five (★★★★★).
+This project is intended as a technical assesment.

 <!-- Tech Stack-->
 ## Tech Stack Used